List of guitar tunings: Staind tuning

+Microtonal tuning

 The open strings of a guitar can be tuned to microtonal intervals, however microtonal scales cannot easily be played on a conventional guitar because the frets only allow for a chromatic scale of twelve equally spaced pitches, each a semitone apart.
 (Certain microtonal scales, particularly quarter tones, can be played on a standard guitar solely by adjusting tunings, but the distance between notes on the scale makes it somewhat impractical.)
 It is possible to play microtonal scales on a fretless guitar, to convert a fretted guitar into a fretless, or to make a custom neck with a specific microtonal fret spacing.

 Guitars can also be refretted to a microtonal scale.
 On many refretted microtonal guitars, the frets are split, so that the tuning of each string is independent from the others.
 To enable an adjustable microtonal tuning, there exist guitars with frets that can be moved across the fingerboard.

 Extended techniques such as the 3rd bridge technique, slide guitar and prepared guitar techniques can be used to produce microtonality without severe modification to the instrument.